GeoscienceAustralia/PyRate/docs/troubleshooting.rst

 **Solution**: increase the parameter “maxsig” which filters pixels according to the error estimate saved in out/tmpdir/xyz_error_*.npy.

-Failure of APS spatial low pass fileter
+Failure of APS spatial low pass filter
 ---------------------------------------
 PyRate is memory intensive.
-You may recieve various out of memory errors if there is not enough memory to accomdate the images being processed.
+You may receive various out of memory errors if there is not enough memory to accommodate the images being processed.

 Error::